 Conduct and Attendance

-Directors, committee members, and other CoC agents and employees must exercise care, diligence and prudence when acting on behalf of the CoC.
+Directors, committee members, and other CoC agents and employees must exercise care, diligence, and prudence when acting on behalf of the CoC.
 These individuals must timely complete work they have agreed to undertake on behalf of the CoC.
 In addition, they must attend Board and committee meetings and be prepared to discuss matters presented for their deliberation.
 Absence without notice or explanation for three meetings within a calendar year or repeated failure to complete work assignments may be grounds for removal from the Board and/or committee assignments.

 Conflict of Interest